Who is eligible for Section 8 Assistance?

 Additional Eligibility Information:

-In addition, within the live or work preference, veterans and surviving spouses of veterans are also given a preference.
+In addition, within the live or work preference, veterans, surviving spouses of veterans and current members of the armed forces are also given a preference.
 Persons who qualify for both the residency and veteran’s preference may experience a shorter waiting period, depending on available funding.

 Persons who live in unincorporated areas of Anaheim do not qualify for a local preference.